core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Revised example with early retrieval of phantom request.

-* Clarified use, rationale and example of phantom request as deterministic request.
+* Clarified use, rationale and example of phantom request as Deterministic Request.

 * Editorial improvements.